code-l0n3ly/stackoverflow-clone/README.md

 This project was created for a college assignment, and its worth sharing in my profile. the project is to create a stackoverflow-like website with some functionality same as stackoverflow.

+You can find extra demo photos in assets/img file - login - register and answer pages.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>